 Any complaints concerning the conduct of school staff will be handled in accordance with the schools internal disciplinary procedures.
 The details of such an investigation will remain confidential.

 Some complaints regarding admissions, the curriculum or special educational needs are covered by statutory regulations.
-The Head of School can give information about these issues or advice can be sought from the Customer Service Centre on 0844 800 8001 or e-mail: firstname.lastname@example.org
+The Head Teacher can give information about these issues or advice can be sought from the Customer Service Centre on 0844 800 8001 or e-mail: firstname.lastname@example.org

 Extended Schools: the governing body should ensure that any third party provider offering activities and services through the extended schools programme has their own complaints procedure in place.
 Governors would need to have a discussion around, and make a decision about, what happens when the third party provider’s complaints process is exhausted and the matter is not resolved and whether it should then be referred to a Governors’ Complaints Panel.
 This would ensure that the Governors are kept aware of complaints about provision.